Giovanni Marciani: World War II and later years

-He was still holding this post when the Kingdom of Italy entered World War II, on 10 June 1940; on the following 4 September he was appointed head of the third directorate of the Undersecretariat of State for War Production (later Ministry of War Industry), headed by the General Carlo Favagrossa.
+He was still holding this post when the Kingdom of Italy entered World War II, on 10 June 1940; on the following 4 September, he was appointed head of the third directorate of the Undersecretariat of State for War Production (later Ministry of War Industry), headed by the General Carlo Favagrossa.
 He remained in office until November 17, 1942, when he fell out with Favagrossa, who had him transferred to southern France.

-Having been meanwhile promoted to major general in January 1942, he was given command of the 58th Infantry Division Legnano (statined in Nice for occupation duties) for a short period between November and December 1942, being then taken over by Brigadier General Roberto Olmi, before returning to Rome at the disposal of the Ministry of War.
+Having been meanwhile promoted to major general in January 1942, he was given command of the 58th Infantry Division Legnano (stationed in Nice for occupation duties) for a short period between November and December 1942, being then taken over by Brigadier General Roberto Olmi, before returning to Rome at the disposal of the Ministry of War.
 On 28 April 1943, after a brief period in command of the artillery of the First Army in Tunisia, Marciani assumed command of the 208th Coastal Division, with headquarters in Palermo, replacing general Gaetano Binacchi.

-On 10 July 1943 the Allies landed in southeastern Sicily; the area garrisoned by the 208th Coastal Division was unaffected by the initial landings.
+On 10 July 1943, the Allies landed in southeastern Sicily; the area garrisoned by the 208th Coastal Division was unaffected by the initial landings.
 On 17 July Armed Forces Command Sicily, in an attempt to stop the American drive towards Palermo, established the Coastal Troops Command of the XII Army Corps, gathering all static units of the XII Army Corps under its command, and appointed Marciani as its commander.
 His troops, low in morale and crippled by rising desertions, were overwhelmed by Allied superiority of armament and air power, and on 22 July Marciani was captured in a coup de main by American troops of the 82nd Armored Reconnaissance Battalion, at his headquarters in the Royal Palace of Palermo.
 On the same day General Giuseppe Molinero, military commander of Palermo and subordinated to Marciani, surrendered the city to General Geoffrey Keyes, overriding his absent superior.

 Marciani was then imprisoned in a prisoner-of-war camp in Saint-Cloud, near Oran, where he remained until December 1944.
 After his release and return to Italy, he learned of the death of his wife, killed in Bellona on 13 October 1943 (according to different sources, by a stray shot during the fighting between German and American troops, or by German soldiers for having sheltered Italian partisans).
 He remained at the disposal of the Ministry of War until 1945, when he was discharged from active duty and promoted to Lieutenant General of the reserve.

 After the war, General Marciani was president of a center of military history studies.
 He died in 1964.